Hanafuda: History

 Playing cards were introduced to Japan by the Portuguese in the mid-16th century.
 The Portuguese deck consisted of 48 cards, with four suits divided into 12 ranks.
 The first Japanese-made decks made during the Tenshō period (1573–1592) mimicked Portuguese decks and are referred to as Tenshō Karuta.
 The main game was a trick-taking game intermediate in evolution between Triunfo and Ombre.
 After Japan closed off all contact with the Western world in 1633, foreign playing cards were banned.

 Hana awase cards from c.
 1700, by painter Tosa Mitsunari (1646–1710).
 A predecessor of hanafuda.
 This card set contained 100 suits of 4 cards each.

+Cards depicted here include direct equivalents of modern hanafuda, such as pine with crane and rising sun, maple with deer, and willow with umbrella yōkai.

 In 1648, Tenshō Karuta were banned by the Tokugawa shogunate.
 During prohibition, gambling with cards remained highly popular which led to disguised card designs.
 Each time gambling with a card deck of a particular design became too popular, the government banned it, which then prompted the creation of a new design.
 This cat-and-mouse game between the government and rebellious gamblers resulted in the creation of increasingly abstract and minimalist regional patterns (地方札).
 These designs were initially called Yomi Karuta after the popular Poch-like game of Yomi which was known by the 1680s.

 Through the Meiwa, An'ei, and Tenmei eras (roughly 1764–1789), a game called Mekuri took the place of Yomi.
 It became so popular that Yomi Karuta was renamed Mekuri Karuta.
 Mechanically, Mekuri is similar to Chinese fishing games.
 Cards became so commonly used for gambling that they were banned in 1791, during the Kansei era.
 On the other hand, Uta-garuta such as Hyakunin Isshu were officially permitted as being educationally beneficial.
 So as a loophole to the ban, early hanafuda were made to have old poems on some of the cards, disguising them as Uta-garuta.
 Remnants of this can be seen via the tanzaku-ranked cards.

 The earliest known reference to hana awase (a previous version of hanafuda) is from 1816 when it was recorded as a banned gambling tool.
 The earliest decks contained between 12, 20, and even 32 suits, each with one high value card, one tanzaku card, and two low-value cards.

 As hana awase modernized into hanafuda, it standardized at 12 months (suits) with four rank-like categories.
 The majority of hanafuda games are descended from Mekuri although Yomi adaptations for the flower cards survived until the 20th century.
 Though they can still be used for gambling, its structure and design is less convenient than other decks such as Kabufuda.
 In the Meiji period, playing cards became tolerated by the authorities.